Beginning and Advanced Glass Fusing and Slumping

 Learn the basics of glass fusing and slumping while making beautiful bowls, plates, jewelry and decorative objects.
-In this introductory workshop we'll discuss glass types, compatibility, cutting and firing schedules.
+We'll discuss glass types, compatibility, cutting and firing schedules.
 Come experience one of the easiest ways to work with glass and take home some unique objects.
 Most supplies provided.

 Location: Katherine Harper Hall Room 41